ayoub-el-hadioui/ayoub-el-hadioui/README.md

 - 👋 Hi, I’m @ayoub-el-hadioui
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning docker and other devops tools
+- 🌱 I’m currently learning SOC and other CyberSecurity tools
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me LinkedIn.com/in/ayoub-el-hadioui